 Boundary conditions applied in the Site groundwater model that allow for the inflow of groundwater include general head (model layers 1 and 2), prescribed head (model layer 2), and prescribed flux, including wells (model layers 1 and 2).
 For each of these boundary types, the prescribed concentration will be determined based on observed conditions and monitoring data.
 For example, constituent concentrations assigned to prescribed influx boundaries will be based on contour maps developed from monitor well data (note that prescribed solute concentration can be zero).
 Prescribed solute concentration for recharge will be zero, with the exception of known or potential source areas as described in Section 6.
-Zero solute concentration will also be assigned to the AMPAC injection wells will also be based on reported data; it is expected to be zero or very low.
+Solute concentration assigned to the CoH RIBs, the Birding Preserve, and the AMPAC injection wells will also be based on reported data; they are expected to be very low.